TenjinInc/dirt/README.md

-Samling
+Dirt
 -------

-Samling is the german word for Seedling.
 Start your projects right with a strong, well-organised directory structure.